ChandanVerma/bedrock/README.md

 # How to run
-There should be an .env file in the same location as you prod_flask.py
+There should be an .env file in the same location as your prod_flask.py

 The .env file will have following keys: